Council on Accreditation of Parks, Recreation, Tourism, and Related Professions (COAPRT)

 Students graduating from the Recreation Management BS shall complete and present (orally and in writing) a Program Plan that can be implemented and evaluated in future courses (including the internship).

-Students are required to develop the Program Plan comprising mission; program description; goals and objectives; operational criteria (e.g., accommodations; equipment/supplies; promotional website; staffing, venue, and activity plans); and evaluation tools to demonstrate the ability to design and implement services.
+Students in RMGT 310, Program Planning and Evaluation, are required to develop the program plan comprising mission; program description; goals and objectives; operational criteria (e.g., accommodations; equipment/supplies; promotional website; staffing, venue, and activity plans); and evaluation tools to demonstrate the ability to design and implement services.

 - 7.03: Students graduating from the program shall be able to demonstrate entry-level knowledge about operations and strategic management/ administration in parks, recreation, tourism, and/or related professions.